 Tipping culture can be confusing and sometimes overwhelming.
-In some countries its expected and encouraged and others it’s seen as offensive.
-In Cusco, and Peru in general, tipping is highly appreciated by any person in the service and restaurant industries.
-However, you are not necessarily expected to tip at a place like your local Mercado for example, it’s still highly appreciated.
-Compared to a nice restaurant in the middle of the city center where it’s not mandatory but highly encouraged.
+In some countries its expected and encouraged and others it may seem offensive.
+In Peru in general, tipping is highly appreciated by any person in the service and restaurant industries.
+However, you are not necessarily expected to tip at a place like your local Mercado for example.
+In a nice restaurant in the middle of the city center tipping is not mandatory but it is highly encouraged.
 Tour services and treks are similar in this regard when considering the porters, chefs, tour guides and drivers.
 If you received exceptional service and want to show your appreciation then tipping your tour staff, especially the porters and chefs, is highly encouraged and appreciated but, not mandatory.

 *The Inca Trail to Machu Picchu is a world famous adventure, everyday 150 hikers and 350 tour staff set out to conquer the Inca trail.